microsoft/onnxruntime/BUILD.md

 ##### 3. (optional) Setup sysroot to enable python extension.
    (Skip this part if you don't use python)

    Dump the root file system of the target operating system to your build machine.
 We'll call that folder "sysroot" and use it for build onnxruntime python extension.
 Before doing that, you should install python3 dev package(which contains the C header files) and numpy python package on the target machine first.
-However, you can't install numpy in manylinux2014, it just doesn't work.

    Below are some examples.